-Although asthma is a chronic condition, it can develop in many different ways over time, and symptoms will not automatically get progressively worse.
+The course of asthma can vary greatly, and it doesn’t always get worse over time.
 Some people who have asthma as children or teenagers have hardly any symptoms, or even none at all, as adults.
-Others have the same symptoms, or the symptoms get worse.
+In other people the symptoms stay the same or get worse.
 A lot depends on how easy it is to avoid the asthma triggers, how effective the asthma treatment is, and how you cope with the disease yourself.
-Medication and other interventions can help make it possible to live an almost normal life.
+Medication and other interventions, such as special breathing techniques, can help make it possible to live an almost normal life.

 Asthma can develop at any age.
 But it often first occurs in childhood or teenage years.
 People who have asthma frequently also have allergies such as hay fever, allergic conjunctivitis, or eczema.
-So their symptoms can change depending on the season or other environmental factors, or may disappear for a while, or even for good.
-Sometimes other allergic disorders then come to the fore again.
-If adults with asthma experience a long symptom-free period, however, it does not mean that their asthma has been “cured.”
+So their symptoms might change depending on the season or other factors, or they may disappear completely for a while, or even for good.
+Sometimes other allergy symptoms then become more dominant again, and it may be a while until the asthma symptoms return.

-Doctors are only able to determine whether the symptoms are caused by asthma or another illness if they consider their patient’s symptom descriptions and the results of various tests together.
-The main diagnostic procedures for asthma are:
+Doctors are only able to determine whether the symptoms are caused by asthma or another illness if they consider their patient’s symptoms and various test results together.
+The diagnosis of asthma usually involves:

-- an in-depth talk with the doctor (anamnesis).
-This will cover, among other things, the type of symptoms, medical history and aspects of the person's lifestyle.
+- An in-depth talk with the doctor (anamnesis): This will cover things like the type of symptoms, medical history and aspects of the person's lifestyle.

-- A physical examination: Your lungs, heart and circulation are checked, as well as your general health.
+- Physical examination: Your lungs, heart and circulation are checked, as well as your general health.

-The first goal of asthma treatment is to reduce the frequency and the severity of the symptoms as much as possible.
-The treatment should also help people with asthma to lead a normal life and maintain an active lifestyle as far as possible.
-It is important to know that asthma treatment has very few side effects.
+The main goal of asthma treatment is to reduce the frequency and the severity of the symptoms as much as possible.
+The treatment should also help people with asthma to live as normal a life as possible.
+It's important to know that asthma treatment with medication has very few side effects.
 This is also the case for women with asthma who are pregnant.
 A doctor can help you decide which medications are right for you.

-Like most chronic diseases, asthma does not only affect one single organ – in this case, the lungs – but the entire person.
-For example, asthma attacks at night can disturb sleep, making people tired and unable to concentrate properly during the day.
-Physical fitness can also be affected.
+Like most chronic diseases, asthma doesn’t only affect one single organ – in this case, the lungs – but the whole person.
+For example, if you can't sleep at night because of asthma attacks, you'll be tired and unable to concentrate properly during the day.
+Your physical fitness can also be affected.